"The Betrayal of Joe Paterno" Chapter Two: The McQueary Episode

 The theory here is that McQueary may have had many reasons to be particularly vulnerable to investigators who would have been rather eager to “help” him remember what happened ten years earlier in a particular way.

 It should be noted that there are numerous credible allegations of investigators in this case being overly “aggressive” in trying to get witnesses to say what they wanted.
 Among them, there is a tape of police interviewing Victim 4 conspiring (they thought they had turned the recorder off) with his own attorney to lie to him in an effort to get him add sex acts to his allegation against Sandusky.
 Victim 2 (the McQueary “victim”) said that he felt strongly that the police were trying to get him to lie about Sandusky.
-According to evidence stipulated to by both sides at Sandusky’s trial, the mother of Victim 6 even claimed that, apparently at the behest of prosecutors, reporter Sara Ganim urged her to find more victims (and according to the mom, may have even implied in a text message that Ganim could get her a book agent if she came through, or was offering to put her in touch with an "agent" of the attorney general's office).
+According to evidence stipulated to by both sides at Sandusky’s trial, the mother of Victim 6 even claimed that, apparently at the behest of prosecutors, reporter Sara Ganim urged her to find more victims (and according to the mom, may have even implied in a text message that Ganim could get her in touch with an "agent" of the attorney general's office).
 A former Second Mile kid named David Hilton testified at Sandusky’s trial that he slept at Sandusky's house "over 50 times," and that when he was interviewed by police after charges were brought against Sandusky he told authorities that nothing inappropriate ever happened between them, but, he testified, "I felt like they wanted me to say something that wasn't true,"

 Under this way of looking at the evidence, Mike McQueary, the only witness who causes any real problems for Joe Paterno and Penn State is simply lying (eventually with the help of overly “enthusiastic” investigators) at every stage of the story in order to fit what he thinks is his self interest at that particular moment.
 It simply can’t be overstated just how completely the entire case against Paterno and Penn State falls apart if this view of events is accurate (when I asked Jay Paterno why he or others didn’t “rain hellfire” down on Mike McQueary at the time the story broke, he told me that Joe indicated that he thought Mike had already suffered enough and that they should lay off of him, but Joe of course had no idea of the catastrophic consequences which were still to come after his death because of McQueary’s testimony).